 I have been delivering Protective Behaviours training and projects across Merseyside for over 10 years.
 From 2005-2009 this was through Wirral Protective Behaviours Network which delivered a range of PB training and projects across Wirral through Childrens’ Services, the Education Department and the Third Sector.
 This included supporting young people experiencing bullying, training staff and children in over 1/3 of Wirral’s Primary Schools and delivering the Foundation Training to some 200 adults across voluntary, community and statutory services.

-In addition to delivering Protective Behaviours Short Workshops, Introductory and Foundation courses I also offer combined programmes which integrate Protective Behaviours with Body Mind techniques and relevant findings from neuroscience about how our brains work, and in particular how feeling safe underpins everything we do.
-This reinforces the importance of Theme 1 – We all have the right to feel safe all the time.
+In addition to delivering Protective Behaviours Short Workshops, Introductory and Foundation courses I also offer combined programmes which integrate Protective Behaviours with body- & mind-based knowledge and tools from the fields of neuro-biology and neuro-psychology.
+Neuroscience research now tells us how feeling safe underpins everything we do, which reinforces the importance of Theme 1 – We all have the right to feel safe all the time.

 My passion for Protective Behaviours remains undimmed.
 It is a joy to witness other people recognising and appreciating that whilst the process is simple in theory, the impact on their own experience can be extremely powerful.
 I love the fact that the flexibility of Protective Behaviours offers empowerment to people of all ages in so many different contexts.
 In particular, I think Protective Behaviours helps us understand and manage two separate yet interdependent aspects of ourselves – the Personal and the Organisational.